Care for KidMin Volunteers at Your Church

 3. Creative Training Ideas

 A concerned mother took her adolescent daughter to the doctor for a hearing check.
-After the test, the doctor told the mother, “Your daughter has perfect hearing; she just has mother deafness.”
+After the test, the doctor said, “Your daughter has perfect hearing; she just has mother deafness.”

 If you think your volunteers have developed a deaf ear to your training, try these ideas: